 Recent movies and discussants have included:

-"Labyrinth" with Associate Program Director Dr. Tim Scarella
+"Labyrinth" and "Mudbound" with Dr. Tim Scarella

-"The Snake Pit" with BIDMC's Dr. Michael Kahn
+"The Snake Pit" with Dr. Michael Kahn

-"Moonlight" with BIDMC's Dr. Josh Leo
+"Moonlight" with Dr. Josh Leo

-"The Lovely Bones" with BIDMC's Dr. Sara Brady
+"The Lovely Bones" with Dr. Sara Brady